 7. Callouts are supported, but the value of the capture_top field is always 1, and the value of the capture_last field is always 0.

 8. The \C escape sequence, which (in the standard algorithm) always matches a single code unit, even in a UTF mode, is not supported in these modes, because the alternative algorithm moves through the subject string one character (not code unit) at a time, for all active paths through the tree.

 9. Except for (*FAIL), the backtracking control verbs such as (*PRUNE) are not supported. (*FAIL) is supported, and behaves like a failing negative assertion.

 10. The PCRE2_MATCH_INVALID_UTF option for pcre2_compile() is not supported by pcre2_dfa_match().

-1. All possible matches (at a single point in the subject) are automatically found, and in particular, the longest match is found.
-To find more than one match using the standard algorithm, you have to do kludgy things with callouts.
+The main advantage of the alternative algorithm is that all possible matches (at a single point in the subject) are automatically found, and in particular, the longest match is found.
+To find more than one match at the same point using the standard algorithm, you have to do kludgy things with callouts.